|

 Eleazar Sukenik, had bought in 1947.
 Yadin

-bought the four scrolls for Israel for the tidy sum
+bought the four scrolls for the tidy sum

 Zealots